eigerco/polka-storage/docs/src/introduction.md

 - [Publishing](./architecture/pallets/market.md#publish_storage_deals) Market Deals on-chain,
 - [Investing](./architecture/pallets/market.md#add_balance) tokens into the Storage Market,
 - [Receiving](./architecture/pallets/market.md#settle_deal_payments) funds after completing a deal,
-- [Committing](./architecture/pallets/storage-provider.md#pre_commit_sector) to the Storage and [Proving](./architecture/pallets/storage-provider.md#prove_commit_sectors) the storage,
+- [Committing](./architecture/pallets/storage-provider.md#pre_commit_sectors) to the Storage and [Proving](./architecture/pallets/storage-provider.md#prove_commit_sectors) the storage,
 - [Declaring](./architecture/pallets/storage-provider.md#prove_commit_sectors) failures to deliver committed storage and [Recovering](./architecture/pallets/storage-provider.md#declaring-storage-faults-recovered) from it,
 - [Continuously proving](./architecture/pallets/storage-provider.md#submit_windowed_post) that the promise of storage has been kept up [PoSt proof](./glossary.md#proofs),
-- [Terminating](./architecture/pallets/storage-provider.md#terminate_sectors) sectors by the storage provider.
+- [Terminating](./architecture/pallets/storage-provider.md#terminate_sectors) sectors by the storage provider,
 - [Punishing](./architecture/pallets/storage-provider.md#events) for failing to provide storage.

-We present how to [store a file](./getting-started/demo-file-store.md) in which a [Storage Provider](./glossary.md#storage-provider) and a [Storage User](./glossary.md#storage-user) negotiate a deal, perform all the steps necessary to start the file storage.
-The details about proving a file are presented [here](./getting-started/demo-file-prove.md),.
+We present how to [store a file](./getting-started/demo-file-store.md) in which a [Storage Provider](./glossary.md#storage-provider) and a [Storage User](./glossary.md#storage-user) negotiate a deal and perform all the steps necessary to start the file storage.
+The details about proving a file are presented [here](./getting-started/demo-file-prove.md).

 **More information available about the project's genesis in:**